 This shows how XNPV can show different (and more accurate) results for cash flows that are just one day different.
 More importantly, your projection is likely a series of months (rather than years) whose dates range from 28-31 days.
 XNPV is more accurate in this situation.

 The accuracy of XPNV increases compared to NPV as the difference in the number of days in each period increases.
 You will want to use XNPV if your cash flows have highly irregular timing.
-I have a template for cash flow projections you can download for free.

 Internal Rate of Return (IRR)